Gangsta (manga): Anime

 An anime adaptation was announced through a wrap-around jacket on the sixth tankōbon volume in Japan.
 It was later confirmed through the series' official Twitter account for the drama CD and anime project that it would be a TV anime, and would be produced by Manglobe as their final anime television series before succumbing to bankruptcy.
 The series is directed by Shūkō Murase and Kōichi Hatsumi, with character designs by Yōichi Ueda and music by Tsutchie.
 Shinichi Inotsume is in charge of series composition, while Koichi Hatsumi serves as series director.
 Additional crew include Masahiro Kubota (art design), Masatoshi Kai (art direction), Yuuko Saitou (color design), and Shinobu Tsuneki (prop design).
 Yuuichirou Nagata from Asahi Production serves as the series' director of photography.
 Tomoki Nagasaka is the series' editor, and Yukio Nagasaki serves as sound director.
 The cast from the audio drama return to voice their characters in the anime.
 The opening theme song is "Renegade" by STEREO DIVE FOUNDATION, while the ending theme song, performed by Annabel, is "Country of the Night" (夜の国, Yoru no Kuni).

 The series began airing in Japan on 1 July 2015, and was broadcast on Asahi Broadcasting Corporation (ABC), Tokyo MX, TV Aichi, and BS11 in Japan, and was streamed on the Bandai Channel and Niconico.
 The anime is licensed by Funimation in North America, and was simulcast on their website as it aired in Japan.
 Funimation also streamed an English dub of the series.
 Crunchyroll licensed the series for simulcast in France and French speaking territories (Belgium, Luxembourg, Switzerland, Andorra, Monaco, Tunisia, Algeria, Morocco, New Caledonia, and Quebec).
 AnimeLab licensed the series for simulcast streaming in Australia and New Zealand, and Anime Limited licensed the series for streaming on Viewster in the United Kingdom.
 The series switched from a Wednesday broadcast date to a Sunday one starting with the fifth episode.

-List of episodes

 Home video

 The first two episodes were released on Blu-ray/DVD on 25 September 2015, with each further two episodes originally scheduled to be released once a month, followed by the complete box set on 24 February 2016.
 Starting with the third volume, however, the home video releases were delayed until further notice.
 The releases were finally resumed 16 months after the original delay, with the third volume released on 24 March 2017 and the sixth and final volume released simultaneously with the complete set on 23 June 2017.